Maryam, Fazl suspend political activities due to illness

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PML-N Vice President, Maryam Nawaz, and Chief of Pakistan Democratic Movement (PDM) Maulana Fazlur Rehman, after catching fever, have suspended political activities for a few days.
+ISLAMABAD: The PML-N Vice President Maryam Nawaz and Chief of Pakistan Democratic Movement (PDM) Maulana Fazlur Rehman, after catching fever, have suspended political activities for few days.

-The PML-N Spokesperson, Maryam Aurangzeb, in a statement on Sunday, said that Maryam Nawaz decided to suspend her political engagements for four days on advice of doctors.
-“Maryam Nawaz is suffering from high fever and feeling pain in her throat,” the party’s spokesperson said.
+The PML-N spokesperson Maryam Aurangzeb, in a statement on Sunday, said that Maryam Nawaz decided to suspend her political engagements for four days on advice of doctors.
+“Maryam Nawaz suffering from high fever and feeling pain in her throat,” the party’s spokesperson said.